Collective contributions to polarization in political voting: Discussion

 \textbf{Spatial voting}

-We might take a moment to consider how our physics-inspired approach is related to the dominant and highly influential model in the political science literature, W-NOMINATE \cite{pooleScalingRoll2011, pooleSpatialModel1985a, lewisVoteviewData2023}, and a model that is almost exclusively cited in popular discourse about polarization in political voting.
+We might take a moment to consider how our physics-inspired approach is related to the dominant and highly influential model in the political science literature, W-NOMINATE \cite{pooleScalingRoll2011, pooleSpatialModel1985, lewisVoteviewCongressional2025}, and a model that is almost exclusively cited in popular discourse about polarization in political voting.
 At a superficial level, our approach is analogous because they also assume that individuals have parameterized voting tendencies that are expressed across a finite number of bill dimensions.
-In contrast, W-NOMINATE assumes a form of a utility function \cite{downsEconomicTheory1957, pooleSpatialModel1985a}, and, during the model fitting process, seeks the locations of the voters in a high-dimensional space and the corresponding locations for each bill that maximizes the fit to the data.
+In contrast, W-NOMINATE assumes a form of a utility function \cite{downsEconomicTheory1957a, pooleSpatialModel1985}, and, during the model fitting process, seeks the locations of the voters in a high-dimensional space and the corresponding locations for each bill that maximizes the fit to the data.
 For each bill, one must find the parameters that describe it and the corresponding weights of each individual along each dimension.
 However, unanimous votes are excluded from the model (despite their importance in the distribution), the number of parameters dwarfs the number of data points, and the complexity of the model means that it is difficult to understand how the parameters relate to voting patterns.
 The approach we present here is parsimonious and explicitly accounts for model complexity while presenting a clear, tractable, and accurate approach to modeling voter preferences. } \showmatmethods{}

-\acknow{ This research was funded in whole or in part by the Austrian Science Fund (FWF) 10.55776/ESP127.
-We acknowledge funding from the International Communication program of the Austrian Research Association (OEFG).
-We thank George Cantwell, Peter Steiglechner, and Gabriela Juncosa for helpful discussion and feedback. } \showacknow{}
+\acknow{ We thank a research intern for pilot work and computational efforts and George Cantwell, Peter Steiglechner, and Gabriela Juncosa for helpful discussion and feedback.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) 10.55776/ESP127.
+We acknowledge funding from the International Communication program of the Austrian Research Association (OEFG). } \showacknow{}